Project Arts Centre: History

 Temple Bar Music Centre (now the Button Factory), inspired the regeneration of the area as a cultural quarter.

 The Centre

-The centre has been a venue for many of the city's performing arts festivals including Dublin Dance Festival, Dublin Writers Festival, Dublin Fringe Festival and Dublin Theatre Festival.
-Since the Irish recession there has been an emphasis on cross cultural productions.
+The centre has been a venue for many of the city's performing arts festivals, including the Dublin Dance Festival, Dublin Writers Festival, Dublin Fringe Festival and Dublin Theatre Festival.
+Since the Irish recession there has been an emphasis on cross-cultural productions.

-In 2018, street artist Maser painted a mural in support of the Repeal the 8th 'pro-choice' campaign, but the Centre was pressured by the Irish Government to paint over it.
+In 2018, street artist Maser painted a mural in support of the Repeal the 8th "pro-choice" campaign, but the Centre was pressured by the Irish Government to paint over it.

+Romantic Ireland, an exhibition by Eimear Walshe, curated by Sara Greavu and Project Arts Centre, was selected for the Irish Pavilion at the 60th International Art Exhibition of the Venice Biennale (2024).